dyuthiramesh/DAA_CS2000_RVU/CO6_TransformAndConquer/CO6_Contents.md

 ## Outline

 1. **Introduction to Transform & Conquer**
-    - Motivation for heap
+    - Transform & Conquer is a problem-solving paradigm that involves transforming a problem into a more convenient or simpler form before solving it.
+This often includes changing the problem representation or reducing it to a known problem.

 2. **Heap**
-    - Max-heap – array representation
+    - **Max-heap – Array Representation**
+        - A max-heap is a binary tree where the value of each node is greater than or equal to the values of its children.
+It is represented using an array.
-    - Build heap
+    - **Build Heap**
-        - Max_heapify
+        - **Max_heapify Algorithm**
-        - Extract_max
+        - **Extract_max Operation**
-        - Increase_key
+        - **Increase_key Operation**

 3. **Transform and Conquer**
-    - This group of techniques solves a problem by a transformation:
+    - This group of techniques solves a problem by various transformations:
-        - to a simpler/more convenient instance of the same problem (instance simplification)
+        - To a simpler/more convenient instance of the same problem (instance simplification)
-            - Eg: checking if all elements are distinct (element uniqueness)
+            - *Example:* Checking if all elements are distinct (element uniqueness)
-        - to a different representation of the same instance (representation change)
+        - To a different representation of the same instance (representation change)
-            - Eg: transforming a maximization problem into a minimization problem and solving it.
-Max-heap to min-heap.
+            - *Example:* Transforming a maximization problem into a minimization problem (Max-heap to Min-heap)
-        - to a different problem for which an algorithm is already available (problem reduction)
+        - To a different problem for which an algorithm is already available (problem reduction)
-            - Eg: We know that, lcm(m,n) * GCD(m,n) = m*n
+            - *Example:* Using the relationship lcm(m,n) * GCD(m,n) = m * n

 4. **Motivation for Heap Data Structure**
+    - Various implementations of heaps:
-    - Array type
+        - Array Type
-        - Insert at end
-        - Search
-        - Find_min
-        - Delete_min
-    - Unsorted array
+        - Unsorted Array
-    - Sorted array
+        - Sorted Array
-    - Linked list (unsorted)
+        - Linked List (Unsorted)
-    - Min/max Heap
+        - Min/Max Heap

 5. **Heaps and Heapsort**
-    - **Definition:** A heap is a binary tree (3-ary, n-ary) with keys at its nodes (one key per node) such that:
+    - **Definition:** A heap is a binary tree with specific key relationships, either max-heap or min-heap.
-        - It is essentially complete
-        - The key at each node is ≥ keys at its children (max-heap)
-        - Illustration of the heap’s definition
+        - Illustration of Heap's Definition
-            - Note: In Max-heap, the key of every parent is greater than its children.
-In Min-heap, the key of every parent is lesser than its children.
     - **Heap’s Array Representation**
-        - Store heap’s elements in an array (whose elements indexed, for convenience, 1 to n) in top-down left-to-right order
+        - Store heap’s elements in an array with top-down left-to-right order.
-            - Example:
-            ```
-            1 2 3 4 5 6
-            9 5 3 1 4 2
-            ```
-    - **Build heap algorithm**
+    - **Build Heap Algorithm**
     - **Full Binary Tree Properties & Time Efficiency**
-    - **Max-heapify algorithm**
+    - **Max-Heapify Algorithm**
-    - **Example for extract_max**
+    - **Example for Extract_max Operation**
-        - Extract_max
+        - *Extract_max*
-    - **Heap_increase_key**
+    - **Heap_increase_key Operation**
     - **Time Complexity**
         - Find_max
         - Extract_max/Delete_max